John Franklin Bardin: Novels

 Symons, who compiled the omnibus, had difficulty tracking down information on Bardin.
 He was unable to find any American critic who had heard of him and even his original publishers and agents did not know how to contact him or even whether he was still alive.
 Symons wrote that Third Degree, the journal of Mystery Writers of America, found Bardin in Chicago, editing an American Bar Association magazine, and willing and eager to see his work republished.

 The Deadly Percheron tells the story of a psychiatrist who encounters a patient with apparent delusions and a strange story to tell, but who does not otherwise exhibit signs of mental instability.
 His story turns out to have at least some connection to reality, drawing the psychiatrist into a complicated alternate identity that changes his life.
 The Last of Philip Banter sees a man receiving (or apparently writing) disturbing predictions about his life.
 The predictions partly become true, the effect of the predictions themselves being destructive and mind-altering.

-Devil Take the Blue-Tail Fly, perhaps his most acclaimed work, is a complicated story told almost entirely in terms of the psychology of the protagonist Ellen, a mental patient who experiences mental disintegration.
+Devil Take the Blue-Tail Fly, perhaps his most acclaimed work, is told largely through the perspective of the protagonist Ellen, a mental hospital patient who experiences psychological disintegration.

 Bardin gave his literary influences as Graham Greene, Henry Green and Henry James.

 In the film Mona Lisa one of the characters is reading The Deadly Percheron and makes several conversational references to it.

 The Library of Congress' Rule Interpretations (October 2009), in its chapter "Uniform Titles", uses The John Franklin Bardin Omnibus as its example of an author's name as an integral part of a copyrighted book title.